ym2805/XIM-GSAPP-Fa20/src/projects/Bridging 3D Green Resource Equality.md

 ### What Did We Discover?

 ```
-“Through the computational design model, we have identified in-between building bridges that allows the neighborhood
+“Through the computational design model, we have identified:

+balconies with vertical forests, courtyards with green gardens, and bridges with public green spaces

-to address high density while achieving desirable sqft of green spaces per person.”
+that allows the neighborhood to address high density while achieving desirable green spaces for each person.”
 ```

 ![description](../images/B_far_now_future.jpg)